blindconf/PVP_Precision_varying_prediction/README.md

 * [wav2vec 2.0 with CTC trained on LibriSpeech]((https://huggingface.co/speechbrain/asr-wav2vec2-librispeech))

 * [Transformer trained on LibriSpeech](https://huggingface.co/speechbrain/asr-transformer-transformerlm-librispeech)
+* Wh

 #### 4. Adversarial attacks
-To generate Adversarial Examples, we utilized [RobustSpeech](https://github.com/RaphaelOlivier/robust_speech), a repository that contains a PyTorch implementation of all considered attacks in our paper.
-Please refer to their website for instructions on how to generate adversarial examples.
+To generate Adversarial Examples in different precisions,

 As an example, csv files for Librispeech corpus and its corresponding CW adversarial examples, along with the target transcription, are provided in the results folder.
 These files can also be used to generate the adversarial examples.
 The data should be stored using the following folder structure: